little-samo/SamoAI-Example-CLI/README.md

 ## Features

 - Interactive chat with SamoAI agents in your terminal
-- Support for multiple agents (Samo, Nyx) that retain their personality and memory
+- Support for multiple agents that retain their personality and memory
 - Easy-to-use command line interface

-## Requirements

-- Node.js >=22.0.0

 ## Installation